THE ROHNA STORY

 The War Department classified the Rohna attack indefinitely.

-The War Department’s decision to cover up the attack kept the story out of WWII history books and was virtually never mentioned for 50 years.
+The War Department’s decision to classify the Rohna attack indefinitely kept the story out of WWII history books.
+It was virtually never mentioned for 50 years.
 The families of those who were killed in the Rohna attack were never told what happened to their loved ones.
 There were no War Department phone calls, letters, or visits made providing information that would bring closure to the families.
 Most of the bodies of the soldiers were never recovered and in most cases, there were no funeral services or burials for the forgotten soldiers.
-Six months after the attack, the Gold Star families back home finally received one short paragraph confirming the demise of their sons and husbands in a telegram that also stated that there was no information available.
+Six months after the attack, the Gold Star families back home finally received one short paragraph confirming the death of their sons and husbands in a telegram that also stated that there was no information available.
 That was it; the boys just never came home.

 The the Rohna attack was left out of the history books.